reactive-graph/this-month-in-reactive-graph/src/2024-08-31-this-month-in-reactive-graph.md

 * A gradle plugin generate POJOs and interfaces from the GraphQL schema (schema first approach)
 * It's even possible to implement Spring Data alike repositories
 * The status of this client is only POC
-* In future, the Java GraphQL Client shall be on feature parity with the Rust GraphQL Client
+* In the future, the Java GraphQL Client shall be on feature parity with the Rust GraphQL Client

 ## POC WASM / WASI